p4p1/assistance/README.md

 │   ├── packages.txt    # list of the packages
 │   └── vars.sh         # global variables for the scripts
 |
-├── problem.sh          # Main script of this folder
+├── assistance.sh       # Main script of this folder
 ├── README.md           # this file
 |
 └── src/            # Folder with the scripts to be executed
     └── ....        # add your scripts in this folder
 ```